Statistical models for the dynamics of heavy particles in turbulence: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 JB acknowledges support from French Investments for the Future (project UCA$^{\rm JEDI}$ ANR-15-IDEX-01), from PRACE (project PRA031), and GENCI (grants TGCC t2016-2as027 and IDRIS 2019-A0062A10800).
 KG was supported by a grant from Vetenskapsr\aa{}det (no.~2018-03974).
 BM was supported by Vetenskapsr\aa{}det (grant no.~2021-4452), and acknowledges a Mary Shepard B. Upson Visiting Professorship with the Sibley School of Mechanical and Aerospace Engineering at Cornell.
-We acknowledge the hospitality of the KITP in Santa Barbara (USA) where part of this review was written during the program \textit{Multiphase Flows in Geophysics and the Environment}.
+We thank E. Bodenschatz for his encouragement and support, and we acknowledge the hospitality of the KITP in Santa Barbara (USA) where part of this review was written during the program \textit{Multiphase Flows in Geophysics and the Environment}.
 Statistical-model simulations were performed on resources provided by the Swedish National Infrastructure for Computing (SNIC).
-We thank A. Bragg for calculating the KE-model predictions shown in \textbf{Figures~\ref{fig:clustering}} and~\textbf{\ref{fig:rel_vel}}, and E. Bodenschatz for providing \textbf{Figure~\ref{fig:preferential}c}.
+We thank A. Bragg for calculating the KE-model predictions shown in \textbf{Figures~\ref{fig:clustering}} and~\textbf{\ref{fig:rel_vel}}, A. Bhatnagar for sending us the data shown in \textbf{Figure}~\textbf{\ref{fig:rel_vel}d}, and E. Bodenschatz for providing \textbf{Figure~\ref{fig:preferential}c}.